 The German Toy Spitz size requirement is now 21cm with a height allowance of up to 24 cm.
 If he’s much larger than 24 cm, they label him as a German Spitz Klein (or Miniature Spitz).

 A Pomeranian or Zwergspitz (Dwarf-Spitz or German Toy Spitz) is small dog.
-Dogs taller than the required standard would not be within the Pomeranian (toy spitz) requirements but could be reclassified as a German Spitz Klein (Miniature Spitz).
+Dogs taller than the required standard would not fit the Pomeranian (toy spitz) requirements but could be reclassified as a German Spitz Klein (Miniature Spitz).

 Canadian Kennel Club (CKC)

-Is NOT connected in any way to the American Continental Kennel Club.
-The CKC matches similar Pomeranian standards for weight and height as the AKC mentioned previously.
+It is NOT connected in any way to the American Continental Kennel Club.
+The CKC matches Pomeranian weight and height standards, as the AKC mentioned previously.

 Of course, there will be Poms that fall below or above the figures in the ideal standard small size.